| | | | | |

 Accessories & Ecosystem

 The Simucube Link ecosystem includes the Link Hub for connectivity, Quick Release wheel side kits, and mounting solutions.
 The SC3 generation uses real-time Ethernet communication with “LightBridge technology” for contactless power and data transfer – meaning no slip rings to wear out and no wiring down the steering column.
-The SC3 requires the Link Hub as a mandatory purchase (around €101), which isn’t included in the wheelbase price.
+The SC3 requires the Link Hub as a mandatory purchase (around €175), which isn’t included in the wheelbase price.
 Factor that in when comparing headline prices.
+Other useful bits in the catalogue: Shaft Extension Kit (€204) for getting the wheelbase off the cockpit chassis, Premium Torque off button (€157), Heusinkveld Sprint baseplate adapter (€30) if you want to bolt a third-party pedal set onto a Simucube baseplate.

 products per page